d-cook/SomethingNew/Concepts.md

 #### Simplicity over complexity
 #### Simplicity of underlying structure, or of mechanism for creating it?
 Maybe there should be no (or little) distinction between the two
   * Compare JavaScript to other languages: Most declarations are not fundamentally different than any other imperative code.
-#### Think of programming language as a way to specify a program using a grammar.
-What if instead of a grammar, you used an API to create program constructs and make API calls to manipulate, validate, and build it?
-It would be very easy to extend however you like.
-Also, extend this idea to UI
 #### Specify structure, or specify process that generates structure?
 #### Rather than depending on separate things (programming language, IDE, editor, etc.), each piece of software should be its own self-contained tool for doing all this, capable of editing its own "language"/compiler (if relevent), UI, etc.
 #### Modeling & editing structure as-is, or modeling and editing a generative process and replacing the old thing by regenerating it.